Memo 12: Membership in the Graduate Faculty and Endorsement to Chair Doctoral Supervisory Committees

 Eligibility for Graduate Faculty status

 Graduate Faculty status can either be continuous or for a 5-year renewable term.
-Instructors, lecturers (excepting senior lecturers) and those in acting or visiting appointments are not eligible for either type of Graduate Faculty status.
+Instructors, Lecturers¹ (excepting Senior and Principal Lecturers) and those in acting or visiting appointments are not eligible for either type of Graduate Faculty status.
 The requirement for each category of Graduate Faculty status follows:

 - Faculty must hold the rank of assistant professor, associate professor, or professor.